-Step 1: To install Hyper-V virtualization software on your Windows 10 system, turn Windows Features On or Off, tick Hyper-V and click OK.
+Step 1: To install Hyper-V virtualization software on your Windows 10 system, turn Windows Features On or Off, tick Hyper-V, and click OK.
 After the installation is complete, restart your system.

 Step 2: Find Hyper-V software in the start menu and run it.
-After opening Hyper-V Manager, you need to create an External Switch that you will use on guest machines before installing a Windows operating system.
+After opening Hyper-V Manager, you must create an External Switch that you will use on guest machines before installing a Windows operating system.
 The Default Switch connects virtual computers to your local network using the NAT adapter, but often this adapter can cause network problems.
-So, open Virtual Switch Manager from the Actions section to create External Switch.
+So, open Virtual Switch Manager from the Actions section to create an External Switch.

 Step 5: When the Before You Begin window opens, click Next to create a manual virtual machine.

 Step 7: In the Specify Generation window, you will see two firmware types, Generation 1 and Generation 2.
 Generation 1 supports BIOS firmware to install older systems of Windows.
-If it is Generation 2, select this option as it supports UEFI firmware to install newer systems and continue.
+If it is Generation 2, select this option as it supports UEFI firmware to install newer platforms and continue.

 Step 9: In the Configure Networking window, select the External Switch you created with Virtual Switch Manager and click Next.